 Yabe: Also important was that no operating training was needed.
 We created a simple manual for our members, but we didn't receive any notable inquiries and it really felt like all 300 employees were able to work smoothly without issues.

 Testing man-hours were reduced by as much as 40%.

-Additional labor savings
+Additional labor saving for progress